 Gwendolyn A. Watanabe

-Gwendolyn A. Watanabe is the Vice President and General Manager for the Smith and Nephew US Robotics organization.
-Prior to January 18, 2021, Gwen served as the Corporate Vice President of Global Corporate Development, Strategy and Strategic Relationships at Teleflex Incorporated.
-Ms. Watanabe joined Teleflex in July 2012 as a result of Teleflex’s acquisition of Hotspur Technologies, Inc. She served as President and Chief Executive Officer of Hotspur beginning in 2009.
-Prior to this, she also served as a founding team member at Nellix Endovascular, Bacchus Vascular and AneuRx, all three of which were medical device start-up companies that were acquired.
-In addition, Gwen has been general partner of three venture funds and other private equity entities.
-Ms. Watanabe serves on the board of Misonix (Nasdaq: MSON) and formerly served on the Board of Directors of Hotspur Technologies (acquired by Teleflex), NovaSom (still privately held) and Practice Fusion (acquired by Allscripts).
-She holds an M.S. in Mechanical Engineering from Stanford University in the Design Division with an emphasis on Biomechanical Design, as well as an MBA from Harvard Business School with a focus on Finance and Marketing.
-She also holds a B.S. in Mechanical Engineering from the Massachusetts Institute of Technology where she simultaneously completed her pre-med requirements.
+Gwendolyn A. Watanabe is a Managing Director of H.I.G.
+BioHealth Partners, focusing on investment opportunities in the life sciences sector, including biopharmaceuticals, health care IT, medical devices, and diagnostics.
+Ms. Watanabe has been active in the life sciences sector for more than 28 years.
+Previously, she served as the General Manager and Vice President of US Robotics for Smith and Nephew and as the Corporate Vice President of Global Corporate Development, Strategy and Strategic Relationships at Teleflex where for eight years she presided over all global acquisitions.
+Ms. Watanabe joined Teleflex as a result of Teleflex’s acquisition of Hotspur Technologies, a company she co-founded and served as President and Chief Executive Officer.
+She was also a co-founder of Nellix Endovascular, Bacchus Vascular and AneuRx, all three of which were medical device companies later acquired by larger strategic players.
+In addition, Ms. Watanabe has been general partner of several private equity entities.
+She is currently an observer on the board of Augmedics.
+Ms. Watanabe holds an M.S. in Mechanical Engineering from Stanford University, as well as an MBA from Harvard Business School.
+She also holds a B.S. in Mechanical Engineering from the Massachusetts Institute of Technology where she simultaneously completed her pre- med requirements.